plone/volto/docs/source/blocks/extensions.md

 # Block extensions mechanism

 A common pattern in blocks is "variations" - slightly different versions of a block that can be toggled on demand by the editors.
-For example, chosing the listing template (gallery, summary listing, etc) for the Listing block is an example of the variation pattern.
+Choosing the listing template (gallery, summary listing, etc) for the Listing block is one example of the typical use cases for this feature.

-While it is up to the specific block implementations on how they actually use this machinery, Volto provides some helpers for the block extensions story, as explained further on this page.
+While it is up to each specific block implementations on how they actually use this machinery, Volto provides the framework to help define the extensions and be able to pick the active "variant" of each such extension.

 ## Block extensions in config